 The OIG findings that drove reform

 In April 2022, the HHS Office of Inspector General released report OEI-09-18-00260, titled "Some Medicare Advantage Organization Denials of Prior Authorization Requests Raise Concerns About Beneficiary Access to Medically Necessary Care."
-The report examined 250 prior authorization denials from 15 large Medicare Advantage organizations.
-The OIG's findings were striking.
-A significant share of prior authorization denials concerned services that Original Medicare would have covered.
-A substantial proportion of payment denials concerned services that met Original Medicare coverage rules but were denied because of plan-specific rules.
-In other words, MA plans were systematically applying coverage criteria more restrictive than Original Medicare, in apparent violation of the Section 1852 requirement that MA plans cover all Original Medicare benefits.
+The OIG drew a stratified random sample of denials issued in June 2019 by 15 of the largest Medicare Advantage organizations, including 250 prior authorization denials.
+Among the prior authorization requests those plans denied, 13 percent met Medicare coverage rules, meaning the services likely would have been approved under Original Medicare.
+Among the payment requests they denied, 18 percent met both Medicare coverage rules and the plan's own billing rules.
+The OIG traced those denials to three causes: plan clinical criteria not found in Medicare coverage rules, requests for extra documentation the rules did not require, and manual or system processing errors.
+In a measurable share of cases, in other words, MA plans were applying coverage criteria more restrictive than Original Medicare, in tension with the Section 1852 requirement that MA plans cover all Original Medicare benefits.

 The 2024 CMS final rule on Medicare Advantage and Part D (88 Fed.
 Reg.
 22120)